edauterman/larch/README.md

 cd scripts
 python3 exp_pw.py       # 6 min
 ```
 This runs the password-based login experiments, which are the fastest to run.
+The script launches 2 ec2 instances, 1 client and 1 log server, and then terminates the instances at the end of the experiment.

 You can verify that the outputs are correctly logged in `scripts/out_data/pw_exp` (there should be 2 files, `out` and `out_1`).

 From these files, you can generate the center plot in Figure 3 by running
 ```